girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/README.md

  ```
 It is important to note that only form elements with a name attribute will have their values passed while submitting a form.
 <br>
-To access any particular element , DOM provides various method .
+To access any particular element, DOM provides various methods.
 Some of them are as follows :

 <br>